 Contact Us Today to Inquire About a Credit Reporting Individual Lawsuit or Class Action

 Do not hesitate to contact us about a potential case.
-Berger Montague’s lawsuits and class actions are brought on a contingency fee basis.
-That means our clients do not pay out-of-pocket attorneys’ fees or litigation costs, and we receive no fee unless the case is successful
+Berger Montague attorneys work on a contingency fee basis.
+That means our clients do not pay out-of-pocket costs for representation, and we receive no fee unless the case is successful.

-Attorneys’ fees and costs are paid from the recovery obtained by the lawsuit, and for class actions, are subject to court approval.
-Submit our contact form to schedule a consultation with a San Jose credit report attorney .
+Attorneys’ fees and costs are paid from the recovery obtained by the lawsuit, and for class actions, are subject to court approval under the FCRA.
+Submit our contact form to schedule a consultation with a San Jose credit report attorney.